-19. Publication of information
+22. Publication of information

-- 19.1.
-The Trust publishes a publication scheme on its website outlining classes of information that will be made routinely available, including: - Policies and procedures - Financial information - 19.2.
-Classes of information specified in the publication scheme are made available quickly and easily on request. - 19.3.
-The Trust will not publish any personal information, including photos, on its websites without the permission of the affected individual. - 19.4.
+- 22.1.
+The Trust publishes a publication scheme on its website outlining classes of information that will be made routinely available, including: - Policies and procedures - Annual reports - Financial information - 22.2.
+Classes of information specified in the publication scheme are made available quickly and easily on request. - 22.3.
+The Trust will not publish any personal information, including photos, on its websites without the permission of the affected individual. - 22.4.
 When uploading information to the Trust's websites, staff are considerate of any metadata or deletions which could be accessed in documents and images on the site.

-20. CCTV and photography
+23. CCTV and photography

-- 20.1.
-The Trust understands that recording images of identifiable individuals constitutes as processing personal information, so it is done in line with data protection principles. - 20.2.
-The Trust notifies all pupils, staff and visitors of the purpose for collecting CCTV images via notice boards, letters and email. - 20.3.
-Cameras are only placed where they do not intrude on anyone's privacy and are necessary to fulfil their purpose. - 20.4.
-All CCTV footage will be kept for two weeks for security purposes; named individuals are identified in the CCTV Policy are responsible for keeping the records secure and allowing access. - 20.5.
-The Trust will always indicate its intentions for taking photographs of pupils and will retrieve permission before publishing them. - 20.6.
-If the Trust wishes to use images/video footage of pupils in a publication, such as the Trust's websites, prospectus, or recordings of school plays, written permission will be sought for the particular usage from the parent of the pupil. - 20.7.
-Precautions, as outlined in the Photography and Video Policy, are taken when publishing photographs of pupils, in print, video or on the Trust's websites. - 20.8.
+23.1.
+The Trust understands that recording images of identifiable individuals constitutes as processing personal information, so it is done in line with data protection principles.

+- 23.2.
+The Trust notifies all pupils, staff and visitors of the purpose for collecting CCTV images via notice boards, letters and email. - 23.3.
+Cameras are only placed where they do not intrude on anyone's privacy and are necessary to fulfil their purpose. - 23.4.
+Retention of CCTV footage is detailed in the CCTV Policy, reflecting individual academy systems.
+Named individuals identified in the CCTV Policy are responsible for keeping the records secure and allowing access. - 23.5.
+The Trust will always indicate its intentions for taking photographs of pupils and will retrieve permission before publishing them. - 23.6.
+If the Trust wishes to use images/video footage of pupils in a publication, such as the Trust's websites, prospectus, or recordings of school plays, written permission will be sought for the particular usage from the parent of the pupil. - 23.7.
+Precautions, as outlined in the Photography and Video Policy, are taken when publishing photographs of pupils, in print, video or on the Trust's websites. - 23.8.
 Images captured by individuals for recreational/personal purposes, and videos made by parents for family use, are exempt from the GDPR.

-21. Biometric data
+24. Biometric data